krirkrirk/math-exercises/README.md

 Any contribution is welcomed.

-There are a ton of exercises left to implement !
+There are tons of exercises left to implement !